Dedicated to ensuring the success of the bioscience industry in the state of Connecticut

 Principal,

-Winstanley Wnterprises
+Winstanley Enterprises

 Carter Winstanley, a founder of Winstanley Enterprises, has 31 years of real estate development experience.
 He has developed a wide range of commercial real estate product types, with a particular expertise in the lab/biotech/technology space.
 Since the late 1990s, Mr. Winstanley has acquired and redeveloped over 4 million square feet of commercial real estate worth approximately $550 million.
 In New Haven, CT alone, Mr. Winstanley has acquired and redeveloped over 1.8 million square feet of commercial real estate.